 Sex and social class: the foundation of binibaean

 The binibaes were definitely an upmarket phenomenon.
 Perhaps most strikingly, their lovers, the binatas, funded them.
 This was not the same as a simple exchange of money for sexual services, because this type of man would not employ a prostitute.
 It was a rather more sophisticated arrangement which depended on a traditional view that men support their wives financially.
-So the binibaes became, effectively, temporary wives who would be replaced, at some point, by a natal woman, when the man married.
+So the binibaes became, effectively, temporary wives who would be replaced by a woman, when the man married.

 Binibaes were, universally, working-class boys with low education, from poor backgrounds.
 The binatas could not have been more different.
 They were educated, cosmopolitan, urban men, usually young but not always.
 They came from wealthy backgrounds and either were professionals or had aspirations to being so.